rthrblck/guidelines/README.md

 ### Vertical of letters
 * Note that for angle of vertical for letters x-axis is 90 degrees, y-axis is 0 degrees, and angle of vertical is given as degrees off of y-axis, different from pen angle, below.
 (Good opportunity for a visual reference next to input field).
 * Need to find out if verticals can be negative (negative slope from left to right).
-1. Slant of vertical: 90 to 1 degree, I think.
+1. Slant of vertical: 90 to 0 degrees, I think.
 2. Distance between vertical lines: default measurements that can be changed, same "x.x mm" as above

 // TODO: As Cora what the range of possible angles is.